PeterChenHu/xwzc/README.md

 # xwzc
-a repo for gas detection and cv board
+a repo for gas detection and cv board and board for streaming and cv model processing